shakacode/react_on_rails/docs/testimonials/hvmn.md

 For some years, we used React on Rails for server-side rendering at [HVMN](https://hvmn.com).
 Our entire backend was already built in Rails, and we love React.
 As a content & e-commerce site, server-side rendering is critical, for UX performance and SEO crawler indexing.

 During the 12 months leading up to our React on Rails Pro transition, our traffic grew 10x.
 Our team of 2 engineers was focused on shipping features, and we started to face performance issues.
-We had some fragment caching of our React server rending, but it didn’t work that well.
+We had some fragment caching of our React server rending, but it didn't work that well.

 I discussed our growing pains with Justin, and as it turned out, ShakaCode just came out with React on Rails Pro and set it up on [egghead.io](https://egghead.io).
 The performance improvements were impressive, and Justin’s team was an ideal partner to help with the integration.

 We decided to give it a shot.
 Over three weeks, the ShakaCode team helped us migrate to React on Rails Pro, set up Webpack v4, migrated our entire asset pipeline to Webpack v4.